ToroNZ/MiCasa/README.md

 ### Translations

-We hope to support Nepali languages in the future, so we are willing to accept pull requests with translations in Nepali.
+We are in the process of translating Catarse into Spanish (castellano).
+It might be a rocky ride so bare with us, I have no idea what I'm doing.

 ## Payment gateways

-We have plans to integrate eSewa, Stripe, Everest Bank Payment System and NIBL Bank Payment System.
+We look forward to integrate this solution with Stripe-like methods and some Bank Payment Systems.

 ## How to contribute with code

-Discuss your plans in our mailing list (http://groups.google.com/group/joint-venture-nepal).
+Discuss your plans in our Rocket Chat room (https://chat.sensaway.co.nz/channel/general).

 After that, just fork the project, change what you want, and send us a pull request.

-### Best practices (or how to get your pull request accepted faster)
+### Best practices (aka: how to get your pull request accepted faster)

 * Follow this style guide: https://github.com/bbatsov/ruby-style-guide
 * Create one acceptance tests for each scenario of the feature you are trying to implement.